EmilJohanssonz/StarWarsApi/README.md

 # StarWarsApi
-I Created Star Wars page with api
+I Created Star Wars page with api and with crawl text